 The Court of Appeal held that the parties intended rebuilding to include more than the reconstruction of the existing building, and noted that the order of the easement's specified purposes was significant as they had an intentional "crescendo effect".
 The right of access was granted for the purposes of "maintenance, repair, rebuilding or renewal".
 The word order signified renewal was something more than rebuilding.

 However, in Alford v Hannaford and another EWCA Civ 1099, the Court of Appeal held that a right of way granted in a transfer to pass and repass "at all times and for all purposes with or without vehicles" over and along a track did not extend to a right to drive animals over and along the track .
-The transferor had reserved to itself and successors in title a similar right which also extended to the passage of animals (see Legal update, Right of way on foot and with vehicles did not include a right to drive animals (www.practicallaw.com/0-509-2400)).
+The transferor had reserved to itself and successors in title a right of way which expressly extended to the passage of animals.
+If the transferor had intended to grant a similar right it would have used similar words (see Legal update, Right of way on foot and with vehicles did not include a right to drive animals (www.practicallaw.com/0-509-2400)).

 For more information on the creation of easements by express grant, see Practice note, Easements: creation: Express grant by deed (www.practicallaw.com/1-385-9229).